OtterGH/M24-MPG-421-XiODevices/README.md

 	4. Replace {{groupid}} with {{groupid}} variable
 	5. Save and Send
 	6. Select ALL in the return body window
-7. New Tab then GOTO https://json2csharp.com/
+7. New Tab then GOTO https://app.quicktype.io/
-	1. Paste the Body from the Group-Device request
+	1. Paste the Body from the Group-Device request into JSON field
-	2. Select Use Pascal Case
-	3. Select Add JsonProperty
-	4. Click Convert
+	2. Change Name to "Device"
+	3. Set Generateed namespace to "XiODevice"
-	5. Click Copy To Clipboard
+	4. Click Copy Code
-	8. Make a Device.cs file  -- OPEN SOLUTION XiODevices.sn
+	5. OPEN SOLUTION XiODevices.sn (https://github.com/OtterGH/M24-MPG-421-XiODevices/)
 		1. VS2022/2019 >> New >> File >> C# Class
-		2. Set Name to Devices
+		2. Set the Class Name to "Device"
 		3. Cntl + A >> delete/backspace
 		4. Paste
 		5. Change “public partial class...” to ”public class...”